1934 Recordings of

 Dvorak Symphony no 9 in e minor, opus 95 'From the New World' Only about 34 musicians were used for this recording in the Camden Church Studio, but the microphone placement, probably supervised by Stokowski, was particularly effective in presenting the picture of a larger group.
 Also, in this recording, the Victor engineers used the overlapping recording technique, where the last few seconds of one side are repeated during the first seconds of the next side.
 This was done by using multiple disk cutting machines simultaneously, with the objective of reducing the disruption to the music of side changes.
 However, it also presents added complications in the dubbing and restoration of this recording (made from both HMV and Victor pressings).

-This is a good performance, but for me, perhaps lacking in the transcendental magic of famous the 1927 recording of the Dvorak 9 which was one of the wonders of early electrical recording.
+This is a good performance, but for me, perhaps lacking in the transcendental magic of the famous 1927 recording of the Dvorak 9 which was one of the wonders of early electrical recording.

 This 1934 recoding does have certain advantages.
 First, although recorded in the Camden Church Studio the sound is open and pleasing.
 Also, the reduced complement of musicians seems to add a precision of attack and ensemble generally superior to the recorded orchestral standards of the 1920s and 1930.
 Symphony orchestras of the US and Europe of that era often lacked the highest degree of ensemble and precision and beauty of playing.
 Even the great German and UK orchestras as we can hear them in their recordings do not reach the playing standards found today even in regional orchestras.
 By this time, the Philadelphia Orchestra under Stokowski had achieved an admirable level of artistry.
 Listen for example to the artistry of the Marcel Tabuteau oboe solo in the second movement --- one of the finest, and most exposed examples of his distinctive art.
 Or listen to the woodwinds and strings in the central portion of movement 3; exhilarating.